camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/10-migrate-from-activiti/10-exchange-lib.html.md

 </dependency>
 ```

-Make sure that you have the camunda Maven Repostory set correctly:
+Make sure that you have the camunda Maven Repository set correctly:

 ```xml
 <repository>